srobo-southampton/python-a-whirlwind-tour/python.md

 		exit()  # not supported in repl.it
 ~~~~~

 This will output the numbers 10 to 6, and then stop.
 Not very useful.
 However, most functions take input values ('parameters') and output something useful (a 'return value').
-These are passed in brackets after the name of the function, separated by commas.
 For example, the `len` function that we used in the second `for` loop example returns the length of the given list:

 ~~~~~ {.python}
 my_list = [42, "BOOMERANG!!!", [0, 3]]